 In a previous article, we discussed future interests in real property, and more specifically, the type of future interest known as an executory interest.
 There are three basic types of future interests that can be created.
 There is another type of future interest created in a third party known as a remainder interest.
 This article gives a general overview of future interests in real property, and in particular, the type of future interest known as a remainder interest.
-If you have questions about Texas real estate or probate matters, contact Austin probate lawyer Farren Smith for a consultation.
+If you have questions about Texas real estate or probate matters, contact Austin probate lawyer Farren Sheehan for a consultation.

 A future interest in property does not entitle the owner to use or possess the property immediately, but will give the owner possession in the future.
 There are three types of future interests:

 A reversionary interest is a future interest kept by the transferor upon transferring the property to someone else for a present period of time.
 A remainder, which we will discuss more below, is a future interest created for a third party that is capable of becoming a present interest upon the occurrence of a specified event.
 An executory interest is a future interest in a third party that is not a remainder.

 To illustrate the differences in these types of future interests, consider the following examples:

 “Ben Johnson, owning land in Round Rock in fee simple, conveys the land to Tom Hamilton for life.”
 In this case, Mr. Johnson transfers the land to Mr. Hamilton for Mr. Hamilton’s lifetime, but retains a reversion in the land and takes possession upon the death of Mr. Hamilton.